Nebraska vs Rutgers Prediction, Game Preview

 There was always something.

-It’s a fun Friday afternoon start time, the snowstorm that hit the area is supposed to be gone, and Rutgers is about to win back-to-back games for the first time since the end of the 2014 season.
+It’s a fun Friday evening game, the snowstorm that hit the area is supposed to be gone, and Rutgers is about to win back-to-back games for the first time since the end of the 2014 season.

 CFN Experts Picks College | NFL